21 Reasons to Visit Chile

 City of Puerto Varas

-When in 2017 British Airways announced the resumption of flights between London and Santiago de Chile, The Telegraph published a list detailing 21 reasons for the British to visit Chile.
-Both then and now, these and other reasons continue to be valid.
+When, in 2017, British Airways announced the resumption of flights between London and Santiago de Chile, The Telegraph published a list detailing 21 reasons for the British to visit Chile.
+Both then and now, these reasons and others continue to be valid.

-The country offers visitors a large number of places to visit and a good infrastructure in terms of hotels as well as connectivity between the different regions.
-From the Atacama Desert in the extreme north to Patagonia, the end of the Americas and the immensity of the white continent.
-The charming, enigmatic Easter Island with its Moai; the Chiloe Archipelago, full of mythology, folklore and culinary delights; the beautiful Lakes Region; Central Chile with its valleys and winter centers, etc.
+The country offers visitors a wide range of places to explore and excellent infrastructure, including hotels and connectivity between regions.
+From the Atacama Desert in the far north to Patagonia at the southern tip of the Americas, and the vast expanse of the White Continent, Chile has much to offer.
+There's also the charming and enigmatic Easter Island with its Moai statues; the Chiloé Archipelago, rich in mythology, folklore, and culinary delights; the beautiful Lakes Region; and Central Chile with its valleys and winter resorts, among other attractions.

-Nor can we fail to mention Santiago, the country's capital and one of the largest cities in Latin America.
-It is an important commercial, financial and business center, a modern and historical city at the same time, at the foot of the Andes mountains, with important winter resorts.
+We must also mention Santiago, the country's capital and one of the largest cities in Latin America.
+It is an important commercial, financial, and business hub, a modern and historical city at the foot of the Andes mountains, with prominent winter resorts.
 Here are the places highlighted by British Airways:

 1.- Atacama Desert